coltongrainger/journal/index.md

 3. Now, since I am no longer tied to Boulder, I have freedom to choose where I want to live: and I want to live in Houston, TX.

-Here're some of the texts I read to think about my role and begin to "separate my tasks" from the tasks of others.
+Here're sections of texts I read to mull over my (vocational) tasks as distinct from the tasks of others.

-### Tao Te Ching, lyric 9
+### Tao Te Ching, lyric 9, translated by Aleister Crowley

+(Originally quoted to me by Dave Spring 2014 after poorly passing Differential Equations.)

 Fill not a vessel, lest it spill in carrying.
 Meddle not with a sharpened point by feeling it constantly, or it will soon become blunted.